taublast/DrawnUi.Maui.Camera/src/README.md

 **For iOS, MacCatalyst, Android and Windows**.

+## Knows Issues To Be Fixed ASAP

+- Android video recording orientation wronf if recored with UseCaptureVideoFlow=false;
+- Android camera start with UseCaptureVideoFlow=true fails if run on NOT MainThread (EGL failed to make current)

 ## Features:

 - **Renders on a hardware-accelerated SkiaSharp canvas** with all the power of Skia rendering.